0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 - **Highly flexible** – Components can be swapped in and out.
 - **Markdown ensures longevity** – No vendor lock-in.
 - **Works across dev and productivity workflows**.
-- **Seamless syncing** – Data flows between components.
+- **Synchronized data** – Data flows between components.

 ### ❌ Cons

 - **Can be brittle** – Troubleshooting is required if any components break or change their interactions.
 - **Not plug-and-play** – Requires setup, configuration and maintenance.
 - **Highly personal** – Will not suit everyone's preferences.
+- **Not seamless syncing** – Each component may have different synch characteristics, including reliablity and security.

 [🔝 Back to Top](#table-of-contents)

 ---

-### Next Steps: How to Start Modernizing Your Own System
+## Next Steps: How to Start Modernizing Your Own System

-MEF is designed to be modular—start with what fits your workflow.
+LEF is designed to be modular—start with what fits your workflow.
 If you're a developer, you may benefit from the IDE and Git integration.
 If you're more focused on research or personal productivity, you may only need the SoT and a TMA.

 If you rely on mobile task management, start by integrating a TMA first.
 TMAs provide the best mobile experience, while Markdown serves as a long-term knowledge base.
-If mobile execution is your priority, ensure your TMA supports API sync or CSV exports for easier integration with MEF.
+If mobile execution is your priority, ensure your TMA supports API sync or CSV exports for easier integration with LEF.

 If you're interested in trying this approach, consider taking it one step at a time rather than overhauling everything at once: